thomasp85/gganimate/README.md

 ## Installation

-`gganimate` is currently GitHub-only, but will be released on CRAN once ready.
-In the meantime, install it using the `devtools` package
+`gganimate` is available on CRAN and can be installed with `install.packages('gganimate')`.
+If you wish to install the development version you can install directly from github using devtools:

 ``` r
 # install.packages('devtools')